Green correspondence on centric Mackey functor over fusion systems: Background and first results.

 We can now define $\mathcal{A}$ as the abelian semigroup generated by an artificial zero element ($0$) and all the isomorphism classes of non-empty bisets over any pair of finite groups and with relations

-for all bisets $X,Y$ and $Z$ such that $X$ and $Y$ are bisets over the same pair of groups and we use the overline ($\overline{\cdot}$) to denote the isomorphism class of a biset.
+for all bisets $X,Y$ and $Z$ such that $X$ and $Y$ are bisets over the same pair of groups.
 By sending $\overline{\emptyset}$ (seen as an isomorphism class of biset over any 2 finite groups) to the element $0$ in $\mathcal{A}$, the previously defined product between isomorphism classes of bisets can be uniquely extended to $\mathcal{A}$ in a way that is distributive with respect to $+$.
 With this setup we have that $\left(\mathcal{A},+,\cdot\right)$ is a semiring.
 We can now take the subsemiring of $\mathcal{A}$ generated by isomorphism classes of bisets of the form $I_{H}^{K},R_{H}^{K}$ and $c_{\varphi}$ with $H\le K\le S$ and $\varphi$ an isomorphism in $\F$.
 This subsemiring can be used in order to define the Mackey algebra. \begin{defn} The \textbf{Mackey algebra of $\F$ on the ring $\Z$} (denoted as $\muFR[\Z]$) is the Grothendieck group of the previously described subsemiring.
-For every commutative ring with unit $\R$, we define the \textbf{Mackey algebra of $\F$ on the ring $\R$ }(or simply \textbf{Mackey algebra} if $\F$ and $\R$ are clear) as the ring
+For every commutative ring with unit $\R$, we define the \textbf{Mackey algebra of $\F$ on the ring $\R$ }(or simply \textbf{Mackey algebra} if $\F$ and $\R$ are clear) as the $\R$-algebra

 \end{defn}